filamentphp/filament/packages/notifications/docs/02-sending-notifications.md

 > To start, make sure the package is [installed](installation) - `@livewire('notifications')` should be in your Blade layout somewhere.

 Notifications are sent using a `Notification` object that's constructed through a fluent API.
 Calling the `send()` method on the `Notification` object will dispatch the notification and display it in your application.
-As the session is used to flash notifications, they can be sent from anywhere in your code, not just Livewire components.
+As the session is used to flash notifications, they can be sent from anywhere in your code, including JavaScript, not just Livewire components.

 ```php
 <?php